b. Statement Addressing Illegal Drugs

 participation in a rehabilitation program, or disciplinary action such as reprimand, suspension,

-warning, probation, suspension, ineligibility for financial assistance, or dismissal or expulsion
+may include: a warning, probation, suspension, ineligibility for financial assistance, or dismissal or expulsion

 from the University.
 For more information visit: http://www.uccs.edu/aod/sanctions.html.